Rubies

 3. Carat Weight and Size:

 As with most gemstones, carat weight and size play a role in pricing.
-Larger Alexandrites tend to command higher prices.
+Larger Alexandrite tend to command higher prices.
 However, it’s crucial to note that the color, clarity, and overall quality of the gem are more significant determinants of value than size alone.

 4. Clarity and Transparency: